jimxshaw/jimxshaw.github.io/content/blog/holiday-self-care/index.md

 A few examples of common daily routines may include number of meals, types of foods, needed medicine, bathing, exercise, prayer or meditation, socializing with your support posse, amount of sleep, hobbies, etc.

 ### 4. You are a Gift

+The holidays have become a commodity.
+How many stories are there of people suffering emotionally and economically trying to make sure they have gifts for everyone they "should" give to?

+Your presence is a gift!
+Your willingness to share your time with others and to allow others to get to know you is worth more than becoming indebted or depleting emotional reserves.

+If you feel compelled to give gifts then consider gifts that you feel good about giving, you could make yourself or coupons you create redeemable for time spent together doing fun activities.